About Our Workshops

 Instrument loans: Need to borrow a hardingfele?
 Can you lend a hardingfele?
 The HFAA's unique Workshop Hardingfele Loan Program allows students who do not have a hardingfele to borrow one for use during the workshop.
 Read more about this program here.
 If you have a hardingfele that you are willing to lend, please indicate that on the registration form or, if you are not attending the workshop, write to email@example.com to arrange for safe travel for your instrument.

 Children and teens: Children and teens are welcome, as HFAA endeavors to promote the appreciation of traditional music and dance among younger generations!
 Children who have the ability to participate in music and dance activities may attend the classes.
 There are no childcare facilities available, so parents should be prepared to watch their children and work cooperatively with other parents.
 Advance registration is required for all children.
-Teenagers are welcome to attend without a parent, but they must have an adult chaperone.
-To make arrangements, please contact the Workshop Chair at email@example.com.
+Teens are welcome to attend without a parent, but they must have an adult chaperone.
+To make arrangements, please contact the Workshop Chair at firstname.lastname@example.org.

 Facility: Folklore Village is the setting for all workshop activities.
 Located on the edge of a restored prairie 35 minutes west of Madison, Wisconsin, Folklore Village offers a perfect venue for hardingfele and dance classes, concerts, lectures, and dance parties.
 Beautiful, air-conditioned Farwell Hall includes a spacious sprung wood dance floor and separate classrooms for fiddle instruction.
 Across the road, Plum Grove Church, built in 1882, offers excellent acoustics for small lectures or classes.
 Bunkhouses offer simple accommodations, as does the tenting area.
 For those who want more privacy or air conditioning, see our list of nearby housing options.